suglasp/pwsh_multithreaded_webserver/__interpreter_demo/readme.txt

-Tryout for a basic server side interpreter to execute Powershell code from a html page.
+Tryout for a basic server-side macro-interpreter to execute Powershell code inline with a html page.

 I've introduced a few new html tags (a bit like php), in a html page, if you write: